LilFroggy/BingoHelper-Guide-Creation-Process/globalStepProperties/waypoint.md

 }
 ```
 > [!NOTE]
-> even though this is a skill step type, we could apply the same waypoint property to ANY type of step.
+> Even though this is a skill step type, we could apply the same waypoint property to **ANY** type of step.